St. John the Baptist Food Bank

 10:30 am to 1:00 pm on Thursday

-New clients need to fill out an application either in person at the Food Bank, or online via clicking the links below.
-You can also contact us at the Food Bank via phone or email if you need assistance with your application.
+New clients need to fill out an intake form either in person at the Food Bank, or online via clicking the links below.
+You can also contact us at the Food Bank via phone or email if you need assistance with your intake form.
 A phone interview can be arranged – though please be prepared for delays in scheduling and processing.

 NEWS AND UPDATES